 Please take a moment to review our policies and prohibited items.

-For the safety of the players and gallery members alike, a NO AUTOGRAPH POLICY is enforced on the golf course during the week of the Memorial Tournament including practice rounds.
+For the safety of the players and gallery members alike, a NO AUTOGRAPH POLICY is enforced on the golf course during the week of the Memorial Tournament including Practice Rounds.
+You agree that you shall not seek autographs of players in order to sell such autograph, and you shall not pay another person to obtain an autograph for you.
 In consideration of players, spectators are asked to refrain from requesting autographs during competition and must wait until after a player has completed his round.
 Outside items may not be brought onto Tournament grounds to be autographed.

 Badges are to be displayed in plain sight at all times.
 The Tournament is not responsible for lost badges.